Integer decomposition property of polytopes

-Batyrev completely classified smooth complete $n$-dimensional fans with $n+3$ rays in terms of primitive collections.
-He showed that the number of primitive collections of its rays is 3 or 5 \cite[Theorem 5.7]{batyrev1991}.
+Batyrev classified smooth complete $n$-dimensional fans with $n+3$ rays in terms of primitive collections.
+Batyrev showed that the number of primitive collections of its rays is 3 or 5 \cite[Theorem 5.7]{batyrev1991}.
 The case of 3 primitive collections is a splitting fan.
 The case of 5 primitive collections is as in the following theorem.

 \begin{theorem}[{\cite[Theorem 6.6]{batyrev1991}}] Let $\mathscr{X}_{\alpha}=X_{\alpha}\cup X_{\alpha+1}$, where $\alpha \in \mathbb{Z}/{5\mathbb{Z}}$,